Chuck Connors: Typecasting and other TV roles

 In 1963, Connors appeared in the film Flipper.
 He also appeared opposite James Garner and Doris Day in the comedy Move Over, Darling in the role earlier played by Randolph Scott in the original 1940 Irene Dunne/Cary Grant version entitled My Favorite Wife.

-As Connors was strongly typecast for playing the single-father rancher, he then starred in several short-lived series, including: ABC's Arrest and Trial (1963–1964), an early forerunner of Law and Order featuring two young actors Ben Gazzara and Don Galloway; and NBC's post-Civil War-era series Branded (1965–1966).
+As Connors was strongly typecast for playing the single-father rancher, he then starred in several short-lived series, including: ABC's Arrest and Trial (1963–1964), an early forerunner of Law & Order featuring two young actors Ben Gazzara and Don Galloway; and NBC's post-Civil War-era series Branded (1965–1966).

 In 1967–1968, Connors starred in the ABC series Cowboy in Africa alongside Tom Nardini and British actor Ronald Howard.

 Connors guest-starred in a last-season episode of Night Gallery titled "The Ring With the Red Velvet Ropes".
 In 1973 and 1974, he hosted a television series called Thrill Seekers.

 Connors was nominated for an Emmy Award for his performance in a key role against type: a slave owner in the 1977 miniseries Roots.

 Connors hosted a number of episodes of Family Theater on the Mutual Radio Network.
 This series was aimed at promoting prayer as a path to world peace and stronger families, with the motto, "The family which prays together stays together."

+In 1980, he hosted Chuck Connors' Great Western Theatre, a combination of off-network episodes of Branded and The Guns of Will Sonnett, managed by Leo A. Gutman, Inc.

 In 1983, Connors joined Sam Elliott, Cybill Shepherd, Ken Curtis, and Noah Beery Jr. in the short-lived NBC series The Yellow Rose, about a modern Texas ranching family.

-In 1985, he first guest-starred in the pilot episode which would become a recurring role of "King Powers" in the ABC TV series Spenser: For Hire, starring Robert Urich as “Spenser” — “with an S, like the poet” — and Avery Brooks as “Hawk.”
+In 1985, he first guest-starred in the pilot episode which would become a recurring role of King Powers in the ABC TV series Spenser: For Hire, starring Robert Urich as Spenser — "with an S, like the poet" — and Avery Brooks as Hawk.

 In 1987, he co-starred in the Fox series Werewolf, as drifter Janos Skorzeny.

-In 1988, he guest-starred as "Gideon" in the TV series Paradise, starring Lee Horsley.
+In 1988, he guest-starred as Gideon in the TV series Paradise, starring Lee Horsley.
+He also starred as Nash Crawford, an aged, retired Texas Ranger, in the film Once Upon a Texas Train.

 In 1991, Connors was inducted into the Western Performers Hall of Fame at the National Cowboy & Western Heritage Museum in Oklahoma City.